jungle-bay/telegram-bot-cli/contributing.md

-# Contributing for Telegram Bot API
+# Contributing for Telegram Bot CLI

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/jungle-bay/telegram-bot-api/pulls).
+We accept contributions via Pull Requests on [Github](https://github.com/jungle-bay/telegram-bot-cli/pulls).

 #### Pull Requests